Introduction

 Side Raise Dumbbells / Side Raise Dumbbells Leaning Forward.

 Seated dumbbell bicep curl. /French press with Z bar.
-Every second time.
+Different every time.

 My top 5 recommended supplements